gustavo-zsilva/gustavo-zsilva/README.md

 - 🔭 I’m currently not working at any companies

-- 💬 My favorite technologies right now are **NextJS, ReactJS and GraphQL**
+- 💬 My favorite technologies right now are **NextJS, ReactJS and Typescript**

 - 🌱 I’m currently re-discovering my skills after a long time inactive